0xKona/listok-prototype/README.md

 # Listok!

-Listok is small ReactJS based App that can save a library of your own recipe's, chose your meals for the week and generate a shopping list for you!
+Listok is small ReactJS based App that can save a library of your own recipe's, allow you to choose your meals for the week and generate a shopping list for you!

 Requires: